dm20/Bash/command line/useful_cmd_line.md

-# OS X COMMAND LINE CHEAT SHEET
+# OS-X COMMAND LINE TOP 10 COMMANDS
 ### Enter these lines in Terminal on your Mac :~

 ## >> to tell the computer to say Hello, World out loud